Fresh Kid Ice: 1985–1986: Miami Bass pioneer and 2 Live Crew's breakthrough

 In 1985, 2 Live Crew released their next single, "What I Like" on Fresh Beat Records, with Wong Won appearing as the only rapper on the track.
 That same year, 2 Live Crew entered into a joint venture with Miami-based rap producer Luther Campbell who formed Luke Skyywalker Records with the group.
 Shortly after forming the record label, Campbell joined 2 Live Crew as producer, artist, and hype man.
 In April of that same year, 1985, rapper Brother Marquis (Mark D. Ross) joined 2 Live Crew, forming the most well known and recognized line up of the group (Wong Won, Ross, Hobbs, and Campbell).

 In January 1986, 2 Live Crew released the single "Throw The 'D'", the rap was performed and the lyrics were written by Wong Won.
 The single became an influential blueprint as to how future Miami bass songs were written and produced.

 On July 25, 1986, the reconfigured 2 Live Crew became popular locally and nationally with the release of their Gold-certified debut album, The 2 Live Crew Is What We Are.
 Notorious for sexually explicit lyrics, that made many DJs of the time uncomfortable.

 1988–1991: Subsequent fame and controversy

 In 1988, 2 Live Crew released their second album, Move Somethin' It was also certified Gold and featured the singles "Move Somethin'" and "Do Wah Diddy Diddy".
 Reached #68 on the Billboard 200 and #20 on the Top R&B/Hip Hop Albums charts.

-2 Live Crew's third album As Nasty As They Wanna Be (1989), became the group's most successful commercial studio album and was certified double Platinum by the Recording Industry Association of America.
+2 Live Crew's third album As Nasty As They Wanna Be (1989), became the group's most successful commercial studio album and was certified Platinum by the Recording Industry Association of America.
 The album's single "Me So Horny" peaked at 26 of the Billboard Top 100 chart.
 A clean version of the album, As Clean As They Wanna Be was released concurrently with the explicit version.